yogiifr/Steam-DataEngineer-Project/README.md

 - Data ingestion and storage setup in GCP.
 - Implementation of data transformation pipelines using dbt.
-- Development of data analysis scripts using Pandas.
 - Configuration of workflow orchestration using Airflow.
-- Designing interactive dashboards and visualizations in Looker Studio.
+- Designing interactive dashboards and visualizations in Metabase.

 Stay tuned for updates as we continue to enhance and refine the project.